-Last year, adds Olivia.
+Last year, adds Oliver.
 Cancer.

 Mimi says, That is very sad.

-Olivia keeps going.
+Oliver keeps going.
 The teacher told us that he hasn’t cried or asked for his mother.
 He just stopped talking.

 Or cry, I say.

+Cry?
 Mimi looks at me.
 But that’s not so bad, is it?

 Isabel Scheherazade (who hasn’t cried since Mom and Dad died, in case you hadn’t figured that out yet.)